Connect with others who understand.

 • W-2 or other tax forms from the previous year

-• Any medical records about your condition
+• Any medical records that document your health problems

 • Proof of any workers’ compensation you have received